HenaNieminen/Old-java-project/README.md

 -There is no escape key for mistyped input selections.
 This can be very annoying at times

 -The validation of the contact information is finicky at best.
-The SSN can accept non-sensical time frames eg. 39th of Duodecimber, the phone number can be assigned to non-existant operators, etc.
+The SSN can accept non-sensical time frames eg. 39th of Duodecimber, the phone number can be assigned to non-existant operators, umlauted characters are not accepted, etc.